 And that experience will prove to be valuable as she starts her professional career and heads into the 2021 Olympic Trials.

 Aside from being a 2016 Olympic Trials qualifier, Perry’s biggest accomplishments in the pool are being named the 2017 ACC Freshman of the Year, being crowned the 2017 ACC Champion in the 50m freestyle, earning 16 All-American honors and being an eight-time ACC champion.
-She also earned top-eight finishes in the 50m and 100m freestyle at the NCAA Tournament and won gold in the 50m freestyle at the 2019 World University Games.
+She also earned top-eight finishes in the 1500m freestyle at both the NCAA Tournament and the 2019 World University Games, where she won gold in the 50m freestyle.

 And on May 14, she will add another accolade to that list — earning her bachelor’s degree in middle grades English Language Arts and social studies education.

 “I love working with children.
 I just have that connection with them, and I want to learn from them just as they want to learn from me,” Perry said.
 “I chose NC State because they have a great education program, and I wanted to pursue that path and see where it takes me.”

 Balancing athletics, academics and field experiences for the NC State College of Education wasn’t easy for Perry, but Perry says the support she received from the faculty was invaluable.